jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

         return wake_time_hour_integer - sleep_time_hour_integer

 * Rewriting the code this way shows there is repetition in the function.
-For each string given it
+For each string given, the ``duration`` function

   - splits the string on the separator ``:``
-  - gets the first (0th) value from the split
+  - gets the first item from the split
-  - converts the first value from the split to an integer
+  - converts the first item from the split to an integer

-  I could abstract this repetition to a function and call that function for each value, the programming ancestors are singing a familiar tune - `Do Not Repeat Yourself <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_
+  I can make the repeating parts a function and call it for each value, the programming ancestors are singing a familiar tune - `Do Not Repeat Yourself <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_

   .. code-block:: python